 Many UK charities, churches and individuals have supported The King's Village, and to improve direct communication and support a UK charity was established in 2019.
 The Trustees of the UK Charity are:

-Terry Carpenter - Terry along with his wife Ann have visited The King's Village on 10 occassions.
+Terry Carpenter - Terry along with his wife Ann have visited The King's Village on 10 occasions.
 They helped pioneer the nutrition centre which has treated over 5000 malnourished children

 John Fahy - John worked in the chemical industry for 12 years and has led Eagle’s Nest Church, in Arnold, Nottingham for 22 years.
 He is also the leader of the NG Church Network

-Julian Bond - Julian is Head of IT for a UK manufacturing company.
+Julian Bond - Julian is Head of IT for a UK retail and manufacturing company.
 He is also a Trustee of various UK charities.